 A recent client from Chicago showed me his large portfolio of city-scapes with the Canon 11mm.
 My whole workshop was very impressed by his work.
 Some may say “yeah but it makes some straight lines crooked.”
 In some cases, that’s true; but unless you’re doing strict architecture photography, I say, “who cares!?”
 This is art.
 Get radical.
 Break the rules.
 Have fun.

-My parting words for this post?
+My parting words for all you passionate landscape photographers?
 Try new stuff… break the rules… embrace the passion… and don’t be afraid of failure.